prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 #### Timeout

-The OpenRTB 2.5 `imp[].exp` field defines how long Prebid Server has to process the request before the client will stop waiting.
+The OpenRTB 2.5 `tmax` field defines how long Prebid Server has to process the request before the client will stop waiting.

 This field is used in different ways by PBS-Go and PBS-Java: